Ycreak/Latin_scansion_with_neural_networks/README.md

 2. Training and testing an CRF on Latin poetry
 3. Training and testing an LSTM on Latin poetry

+For more information about this project, see the [LUCAS website](https://www.universiteitleiden.nl/en/humanities/centre-for-digital-humanities/projects/small-grant-projects#developing-an-intelligent-metrical-analysis-tool-for-latin-poetry).

 ### Table of Contents
 + [Requirements](#Requirements)
 + [Dataset creation](#Dataset)